mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which float data will be set.
+param **`path`** - Target database path in which float data will be set.

 param **`floatValue`** - Float value to set.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].floatData will return the float value of payload returned from server.
+Call [FirebaseData object].floatData will return the float value of the payload returned from the server.

-If ETag at the defined database path is not match the provided ETag parameter,the operation will failed with HTTP code 412, Precondition Failed (ETag is not match).
+If ETag at the defined database path does not match the provided ETag parameter, the operation will fail with HTTP code 412, Precondition Failed (ETag is not matched).

-If operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.
+If the operation failed due to ETag is not match, call [FirebaseData object].ETag() to get the current ETag value.
 Also call [FirebaseData object].floatData to get the current float value.

 ```C++